 Through painting, drawing and sculpture, Leigh unearths and halts the destructive decaying process of found items, allowing their history to be conserved and not forgotten.
 He redefines the way in which an item is perceived by removing or highlighting significant information discovered after the unearthing process.
 The artist reveals commonalities between these found items and fragments of past portfolios, merging them into new work.
 In doing so, he decontextualizes imagery, changing it’s meaning and unifying moments in time.

 Dene Leigh is a British Fine Artist living and working in London, UK.
 He studied at Wimbledon College of Arts, London.
 The artist is to be included in the Brewers Towner International 2022 exhibition, selected by Elizabeth Price & Sepake Angiama, held at Towner Eastbourne.
 Leigh will be included in the 2022 Mirror Mirror exhibition at The Beaney House Of Art & Knowledge in Canterbury UK in collaboration with The National Portrait Gallery London.
-The artist is one of the winners of the 2021 SPACE Artist Awards.
-His work was shortlisted for the 2021 Ruth Borchard Self-Portrait Prize as a Highly Commended artist.
-The artist's work has been written about in international contemporary art publications Hi-Fructose and Daily Serving.
-Solo exhibitions include 'Ephemeral' (2018) and 'Agnosia' (2016) at Baert Gallery in Los Angeles.
+The artist is one of the winners of the 2021 SPACE Artist Awards and was shortlisted for The Ruth Borchard Self-Portrait Prize as a Highly Commended artist.
+The artist's work has been written about in international contemporary art publications Art Maze Magazine, Hi-Fructose Magazine and Daily Serving.
+Solo exhibitions include 'Ephemeral' (2018) and 'Agnosia' (2016) at Baert Gallery Los Angeles.
 In recent years, the artist was selected to exhibit at the 2014 Young Masters Art Prize and the 2017 and 2018 Royal Academy of Arts Summer Exhibition.
 The artists work will be acquired into the permanent public collection at The Museum of Canterbury, Beaney House later this year in 2022.